 In this paper, we proposed the music conductor gesture arranged music generation system.
 We generated the chaotic sound first, the conducting hand gestures have been used to arranging the output music.
 We took the rhythm and chord progression of music into consideration.
 On the other hand, the conducting gesture was also considered the simplest situation of 2/2 or 2/4 time.
+Kansei evaluation have been done, we think the result have showed that the output music group of hand conducted was more complex and more impressive than the former ones.

 For the further research, we will enrich the musical expressions and the conducting gestures to achieve a better output sound and a higher level of interaction.